Table of contents

 The Governing Council of the European Central Bank (ECB) is its principal decision-making body, responsible for formulating monetary policy for the euro area.
 It comprises the six members of the Executive Board (including the President and Vice-President of the ECB) and the governors of the national central banks (NCBs) from the 20 euro area countries.

-What is the interest rate in the EU today?
+What is the euro area interest rate today?

 This publication is intended for general information purposes only and should not be construed as financial, legal, tax, or other professional advice from Equals Money PLC or its subsidiaries and affiliates.